-The 1998 Virginia Hills fire provided a rare opportunity to study the impact of an upland-dominated fire on stream water quality on the Boreal Plain of Alberta.
-A previous study in this region provided unparalleled pre-disturbance data for two watersheds, one of which was severely burnt in 1998.
-The present report presents the chemical and physical changes in streams between 1998 and 1999, with watersheds burnt in the Virginia Hills fire, and compares the data collected to the pre-disturbance data from 1983.
+The 1998 fire in the Virginia Hills provided a rare opportunity to study the impact of an upland-dominated fire on stream water quality on the Boreal Plain of Alberta.
+A previous study in this region provided unparalleled pre-disturbance data for two watersheds, one of which was severely burned in 1998.
+In 2000, a final report was submitted to SFMN on the impacts of the 1998 fire on streams in the Virginia Hills up to the 1999 sampling year.
+The present final report adds one more year of data to this study.
+This report presents the chemical and physical changes in streams between 1998 and 2000, with watersheds burned in the Virginia Hills fire, and compares the data collected to the pre-disturbance data from 1983.

-The hypotheses being tested are that large scale fire on upland areas of the Boreal Plain would: 1) increase total phosphorus export from the disturbed watershed, 2) elevate nitrogen export from the disturbed watershed, and 3) have no detectable impact on dissolved organic carbon export.
+The hypotheses being tested are that large scale fire on upland areas of the Boreal Plain would: 1) increase total phosphorus export from the disturbed watershed, 2) elevate nitrogen export from the disturbed watershed, 3) have no detectable impact on dissolved organic carbon export, and 4) have a long-term (> 2yr) impact on surface water quality.